18PriyanshuK/SentinalX-Intrusion-Detection-System/README.md

 ## 📄 License

-This project is developed for academic purposes as part of the B.Tech final year internship programme at GLS University.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---